lynchjames/note-refactor-obsidian/README.md

 A check is done to avoid overwriting of existing files but...

     💥 PLEASE TRY IN A TEST VAULT FIRST..AND MAKE SURE TO BACKUP! 💥

+## Credits

+Credit to [MrJackphil](https://github.com/mrjackphil), this plugin is based on [the code snippet](https://forum.obsidian.md/t/code-snippet-extract-note/6698) he created.

+## For developers
+Pull requests are both weclcome and appreciated. 😀

+If you would like to contribute to the development of this plugin, please follow the guidelines provided in [CONTRIBUTING.md](CONTRIBUTING.md).

+## Donating

+This plugin is provided free of charge.
+If you would like to donate something to me, you can via [PayPal](https://paypal.me/lynchjames2020).
+Thank you!